ltdrdata/ComfyUI-Manager/README.md

 - [ ] List of currently used custom nodes.
 - [ ] Template sharing system.
 - [ ] 3rd party API system.
+- [ ] Collision checking system for nodes with the same ID across extensions.

 # Disclaimer